 The Challenge: Google maps rankings take into account both organic and paid efforts.

-The Opportunity: Most local businesses haven’t done the optimization needed to win for their best keywords, which means you can very quickly improve your rankings on Google and the other directories (before your competitors do!).
+The Opportunity: Most local businesses haven’t done the optimization needed to win for their best keywords, which means you can quickly improve your rankings on Google and the other directories (before your competitors do!).

-When optimizing your listings, be sure to include all the categories you want to be searched for, use keywords in your descriptions and add information to EVERY possible section.
-The more accurate information you have filled out, the more likely Google will be to factor your business into results for searches relevant to your keywords and location.
+When optimizing your listings, be sure to include all the categories you want to be searched for, incorporate keywords in your descriptions and add information to EVERY possible section.
+The more accurate information you have filled out, the more likely Google will factor your business into searches relevant to your keywords and location.

-Most business owners have a pretty darn good idea who their best customers are, where many of them come from and what most of them have in common.
+Most business owners have a pretty darn good idea of who their best customers are, where many of them come from and what most of them have in common.
 For local businesses, the answer to where their customers come from is “nearby.”
 More than 90% of consumers make most of their purchases within 15 minutes of home or work.

-What I Should Do Next: Mobile ad campaigns can be quite complicated to set up and to manage (especially since they can be changed while they are running as real-time data is reviewed), but there are a few solutions that can help simplify things.
+What I Should Do Next: Mobile ad campaigns can be quite complicated to set up and manage (especially since they should be monitored and adjusted while running to improve performance).
+Still, a few solutions can help simplify things.

 The Opportunity: Mobile traffic is officially dominating the web – and that isn’t forecast to change anytime soon (and it’s not ever expected to go back to desktop).
 Having a mobile website improves your local search engine optimization (SEO) for mobile searches and provides a better experience for customers looking to learn more about your business.
 A mobile website also gives your business a web-savvy and professional look.
-It’s refreshing to be able to find the information you need without squinting or zooming, something we have to do when viewing a desktop-only website on a mobile device.
+It’s refreshing to find the information you need without squinting or zooming, something we have to do when viewing a desktop-only website on a mobile device.